lymslive/dbext/readme.md

 each buffer or ex command line (via many dbms).
-It is not only for edting `.sql` files, but for any program language on the project that revolves databse operation, help to lookup table definition, preview data in table, test SQL statements, when working on the host language.
+It is not only for edting `.sql` files, but for any program language on the project that revolves databse operation, help to lookup table definition, preview data in table, test SQL statements when working on the host language.
 See [readme23.md](reademe23.md) and `:help dbext`.

 I rearrange some file directory structure, make it fitable to load dynamically